xxx/fakeimage/README.md

 ```

 A `Dockerfile` and `docker-compose.yml` are included in the distribution if preferred.
 Getting up and running
-locally should require nothing more than `docker-compose up` in that case.
+locally should require nothing more than `docker compose up` in that case.

 ## Use

-In a browser, hit `http://localhost:4567/300x200` for example, or change bg and text colors by passing them as GET params:
+In a browser, hit `http://localhost:4567/300x200` for example, or change bg and text colors by passing them as
+GET params:

 `http://localhost:4567/95x150?color=red&textcolor=orange`